willemverbuyst/advanced-react-playground/README.md

 ## What is this?

-This repo contains code snippets, try-outs, notes, sketches I made while reading and studing **Advanced React** by **Nadia Makarevich**.
+This repo contains code snippets, try-outs, notes and sketches I made while reading and studying **Advanced React** by **Nadia Makarevich**.

 I highly recommend this book!